 The successes of the EDIC exams to date are primarily due to the diligent, hard working support of a network of inspired people helping to make EDIC a relevant and necessary test of the knowledge and clinical skills of candidates who intend to work in intensive care.

 If you are interested in becoming an examiner for the EDIC Part II exam, these are our criteria for acceptance:

 - To be an ESICM member

 - To be a successful holder of the EDIC diploma or of other comparable postgraduate specialist certification in Intensive Care Medicine

 - To be an established specialist in current practice Intensive Care Medicine with broad acceptability among national peers and practising in Europe

 - To have an established track record in post-graduate training in Intensive Care Medicine in Europe

 - To be trained as an examiner in Intensive Care Medicine or other post-graduate medical disciplines in Europe

-After acceptance, you will be invited to formally obverse an EDIC Part II exam centre and subsequently be recommended by the exam centre director.
-You will be considered as an EDIC Part II examiner after being an examiner during three consecutive years.
+After acceptance, you will be invited to formally observe an EDIC Part II exam centre and subsequently be recommended by the Exam Centre Director.
+You will be considered as an EDIC Part II examiner after being an examiner for three consecutive years.